airgradienthq/arduino/docs/local-storage-experimental.md

 1. Default wifi
     - ssid ➝ `airgradient`
     - password ➝ `cleanair`
 2. Maximum measurements file is around 113kb.
-If assume each measurements is 60 bytes, with write schedule 2 minutes, SPIFFS will be full in around 5 days.
+If assume each measurements is 60 bytes, with write schedule 2 minutes, SPIFFS will be full in around 5 days
+3. Tips.
+If monitor already connected to wifi once on boot, no need to restart the monitor for reconnection, it will automatically connect to AP once it is available

 ### Local Storage Endpoinds